ZijieZhaoMMHW/m_mhw1.0/compare_M_R.md

 ```

 The thresholds calculated in R and MATLAB are slightly different since they follow different algorithms.
-It may induce few biaes for resultant MHW/MCS outputs but it does not impact states and trends of MHW/MCS in long temporal scale.
+It may induce few bias for resultant MHW/MCS outputs but it does not impact states and trends of MHW/MCS in long temporal scale.